-- Put all the ingredients, except for the oil, on a food processor, little by little.
+- Blend on low speed all the ingredients, except for the oil, on a food processor, little by little.
 You may have to stop the processor and mix the ingredients 2 or 3 times.
 Don’t overmix it!
 The mix should be crumbly; that’s why we don’t use pre-cooked chickpeas.

-- Let them rest in the fridge for a minimum of 1 hour, ideally 2 hours.
+- Let them rest in the refrigerator for a minimum of 1 hour, ideally 2 hours.

-- Put the oil on high heat, preferably on a flat pan, and add a roughly smashed garlic clove.
+- Put the oil on high heat, preferably on a flat pan, and optionally add a roughly smashed garlic clove to infuse it.

 - Set a bowl with paper towels to place the fried falafel balls.